Tillyqb/Capstone_Project/README.md

     root directory of the app named secrets.sh, which should be formatted as:

         export PRIVATE_KEY="your random key goes here"

+    This file needs to be run from ouside the program.

+        i.e. in Linux, and MacOS the script is: source secrets.sh

     then run the file using:

         Python3 server.py